 You’ve heard the advice a million times: Slow and steady wins the race.
-But then, you’re scrolling through Instagram and see a before-and-after photo of an acquaintance who lost double-digit kilos in days—and has a link to exactly how she did it.
+But then, you’re scrolling through social media and see a before-and-after photo of an acquaintance who lost double-digit kilos in days—and has a link to exactly how they did it.
 It’s tempting...

-Her efforts may have earned her a smaller jeans size and plenty of clapping emojis, but her method might not be cause for celebration.
+Their efforts may have earned her a smaller jeans size and plenty of clapping emojis, but their method might not be cause for celebration.
 While it’s true that some deprivation diets can lead to short-term success on the scale, experts say that quick weight loss is often unsustainable and, in many cases, unhealthy.

 “It seems like everyone who wants to lose weight wants to lose it fast,” says Cheryl Mussatto, dietitian.
 That said, if you want to maintain your health and keep weight off, research suggests that a safe rate of weight loss averages ½ to 1 kilogram per week.
 Here’s why: